Become a donor

 Lower-dose tablets such as the one used in this programme tend to cause fewer side effects

 If the symptoms become bothersome, please contact our Medical liaison officers on the following numbers: 031 719 6980/6655 alternatively contact the SANBS customer service call centre toll free on 0800 11 90 31

 Can iron supplements be harmful?

-- In case of accidental ingestion, seek emergence medical assistance from the nearest hospital or poison centre urgently!!
+In case of accidental ingestion, seek emergency medical assistance from the nearest hospital or poison centre urgently!!